It’s been a crazy few months as we adapt to social distancing guidelines at work, school and our daily lives.

 Just enter your county name and “cares act” into Google to see if there are any press releases or other websites discussing it.
 When I search for “Howard County cares act,” I get over 5 million results about what the county intends to do with the $57 million it’s receiving from the state.
 The CARES Act funds flow to the state and then the state distributes them to the counties.
 How the money flows will depend on how your state is structured.

 Then I went to the howardcountymd.gov website, the official website of the county, to see the press release.
 There are plenty of news sites, like the Baltimore Sun and the local Patch site, that summarize it but the .gov will be straight from the county itself.

 From there, I learn that the money will not be distributed as a cash payment but go towards social services in the county.
-These include pop-up pantries, help with utility bills, etc. Personally, I think this is better than a check because it will help those who need it most and it utilizes existing infrastructure to maximize the assistance.
+These include pop-up pantries, help with utility bills, etc. Personally, I think this is better than a check because it will help those who need it most and it uses existing infrastructure to maximize the assistance.
 If you were to set up some application system for checks, you’d have to build it from scratch.
 That takes time and money (plus it’ll probably have issues since they’ve never done it before).
 By using existing programs, you just increase their reach and effectiveness.

 Contact Your Representatives

 If your local government doesn’t have anything listed, reach out to your local representatives.
 For us, we have representatives at the state and county level.
 At the state level, we can reach out to the governor but more importantly, our delegate in the House of Delegates.